margo/specification/system-design/specification/applications/application-registry.md

 ## Compose Component Registry

-Compose components MUST be stored in an OCI-compliant Component Registry and referenced via `repository` (an `oci://` URI) and `revision` (an OCI tag matching SemVer 2.0) in the ApplicationDescription and Desired State manifests.
+Compose components MUST be stored in an OCI-compliant Component Registry and referenced via `repository` (an `oci://` URI) and `revision` (an OCI tag matching SemVer 2.0) in the ApplicationDescription and ApplicationDeployment manifests.

 The OCI image manifest for a Compose component MUST use `artifactType` = `application/vnd.org.margo.component.compose+json`.
 The single layer blob MUST use `mediaType` = `application/vnd.org.margo.component.compose.tar+gzip`.